Table of Contents

 OK, so sustainable agriculture is the wave of the future.
 But what is it, exactly?

-Environmental sustainability in agriculture means good stewardship of the natural systems and resources that farms rely on.
-Among other things, this involves:
+Sustainability has many facets.
+Environmental sustainability, for example, means good stewardship of the natural systems and resources that farms rely on.
+This includes:

 - Managing water wisely